-Costs associated cybercrimes
+Costs associated with cybercrimes

 Costs associated with cybercrime is estimate to increase to $6 trillion by 2021 per recent market reports, reinforcing the growing number of cyber threats to business networks worldwide.
 The expanding attack surface, the cybersecurity workforce shortage, and the lack of cybersecurity awareness training for employees are all factors that have contributed to the sharp increase in cyber attacks against corporations.